THE STORY OF SUSTAINABLE CHURCH FLOWERS

 So how did the Sustainable Church Flowers Movement it start?

-I am a Church warden in a small rural Church in Worcestershire.
+I am a churchwarden in a small rural Church in Worcestershire.
 In 2015 my husband, Shane Connolly, raised the issue of flower management in our church.
 How sustainable where we?

 After discussion and explanation, the church flower team agreed to stop using floral foam, and try also to use more flowers from their gardens.
 It was actually easier than many anticipated.
 In 2018 we applied for Eco-church status and demonstrated our eco-friendly management of flowers in our church.
 This undoubtedly assisted us in gaining Silver status.
-So we realized this could, and should, be taken further and tried to encourage neighbouring Churches to do the same thing.
+So we realized this could, and should, be taken further and tried to encourage neighbouring Churches to do the same.

 Who is involved?